Query Language¶

 - A descendant — reachable via directed joins from any already-joined object

 If the data object is reachable but not yet in the join path, it is auto-joined automatically.
-If the data object is not reachable at all, the query returns an UNREACHABLE_FILTER_FIELD error.
+If the data object is not reachable at all, the filter is silently skipped — it is irrelevant to the current query.

 A having filter field must reference a measure name.